 The fundamental question is: What is inflation?
 More specifically, what kind of inflation will scare the Fed into action?
 The Fed tends to discount the significance of higher commodity prices because they are volatile, likely to go up and down erratically, and are thus not big contributors to long-term inflationary expectations.
 What the Fed does fear are rising wages, because wages are a big portion of corporate costs and when they rise, the higher costs get baked into companies' expenses through long-term contracts.

-years for the job market to return to normal.
+This puts the Fed in an awkward position.
+After all, Fed chair, Ben Bernanke, has been complaining about how it will take years for the job market to return to normal.
 But if the unemployment rate were to plunge to the 4% or 5% range, American workers would be in a stronger bargaining position to ask for higher pay.

 And it's the threat of higher wages that really scares the Fed because when workers negotiate higher pay, companies have no choice but to pass those costs on to their customers.
 This leads me to consider an idea that might help out the U.S. economy: What if we created a futures market that employers could use to hedge wage increases like the markets for interest rate or commodity futures?